 Could a blepharoplasty be all you need to feel much better about your appearance?

-If you’re considering blepharoplasty in Toronto, Dr. Cory Torgerson will be happy to speak with you free of charge.
+If you’re considering blepharoplasty in Toronto, Dr. Cory Torgerson will be happy to speak with you.
 Dr. Torgerson earned the highest education and training for a facial plastic surgeon.
 His enthusiasm for head and neck surgery often draw him to the artistry of eyelid surgery.
 He’s also pleased to perform many ethnic blepharoplasties in his regular practice.
 Given the diverse population of Toronto, Dr. Torgerson has extensive experience treating patients from various backgrounds using advanced, personalized methods.
-He offers complimentary consultations in a welcoming, confidential setting at his beautiful Yorkville clinic.
+He offers consultations in a welcoming, confidential setting at his beautiful Yorkville clinic.
 We welcome you to contact us and arrange your appointment today.